Lean CLI

 Introduction

 Starting local Jupyter Lab environments is a powerful feature of the Lean CLI.
 Jupyter Lab environments allow you to work on research notebooks locally.
-These environments contain the same features as QuantConnect's research environment but run locally with your own data.
+These environments contain the same features as QuantConnect's research environment but run on your local machine.

 You can run the Research Environment with your current configuration or an old configuration from QuantConnect.